Austin Maestro: Design and development

 It was decided that the five-door hatchback version would be engineered first.
 It was given its own project designation, LM10, with this version to be launched as the Austin Maestro.
 The name "Maestro" had been a finalist when the Austin Metro was being named, with the third choice ("Match") never picked up.
 The booted notchback version was to follow and it was designated as LM11, although its development was to diverge from the original path, it was later launched as the Austin Montego on its launch in April 1984, following British Leyland's decision to discontinue the Morris marque.

 Production began in November 1982, and the car was officially launched on 1 March 1983.
 The wheelbase was 2510 mm, and the length was 4050 mm.

+Aerodynamic drag factor stood at 0.38 Cd for most models, bar HLE and MG models which were 0.36 Cd respectively.
+The rear strakes on the tailgate of these models enabled a cleaner break away of the air flow round the back of the car.
+This is what largely contributed to this improved figure.

 Novel features

 The Maestro incorporated many novel and pioneering features for its class.
 It had a bonded laminated windscreen, homofocal headlamps, body-coloured plastic bumpers, an electronic engine management system, adjustable front seat belt upper anchorage positions, an asymmetrically split rear seat, and a 12,000 mi service interval.
+Another noteworthy point of interest at the time was the 'white lamp' indicators, rather than the traditional orange; the norm today.
 The MG and Vanden Plas versions had solid-state instrumentation with digital speedometer and vacuum fluorescent analogue displays for tachometer, fuel and temperature gauges, trip computer and a voice synthesis warning and information system.
 The analogue instrument pod fitted to lower models was later used in the Range Rover from 1985 onwards.